 Most sun exposure occurs before the age of 18, which is why it is important to protect children from UV rays.
 Infants under six months of age should be kept in the shade, as sunscreen is not recommended for this age group.
 Children over six months should wear sunscreen with 30 or greater SPF and that is designed for children.
 SPF clothing can also protect children’s skin, especially when at the pool or beach.
 You can find sun protective clothing through Coolibar®, Solumbra®, REI™, Columbia®, Patagonia®, and The North Face®.

 We welcome any and all questions about preventing skin cancer in Palm Desert, California.
-Call 760-773-6616 today to schedule your consultation with Dr. Michael J. Messina.
+Call 760-773-6616 today to schedule your consultation with our trained professionals.